akprodromou/air-quality-dataops/README.md

 ## Streamlit

 The Streamlit app was used to create an interactive dashboard for exploring the data, connecting directly to the local DuckDB database.
+You can access it here: https://air-quality-thessaloniki.streamlit.app/